gnitsenko93/wedding/README.md

-# wedding
+# Maria and Grigoriy Wedding
-A tiny React web application for my wedding event
+A tiny React web application for my wedding event.

+Sorry for those of you who saw the sources.

+gregory.nitsenko@gmail.com